PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 10:59:23
+Last updated: 2024-04-06 10:59:56
-Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark
+Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby